daihere1993/adv-zlib/README.md

 #### 💡 Why use adv-zlib?
 Unlike traditional extraction methods, adv-zlib reads only the required file, significantly improving performance by avoiding full decompression.

-### Handling Nested ZIP Files with a Clean and efficient API
+### Example 2:Handling Nested ZIP Files with a Clean and efficient API

 ```typescript
 import AdvZlib from 'adv-zlib';